aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/configuring-fonts/set-default-font-while-rendering-spreadsheet-to-images/_index.md

             const cell = ws.cells.get("A4");
             cell.value = "This text has some unknown or invalid font which does not exist.";

-            // Set the font of cell A4 which is unknown. let st = cell.style;
+            // Set the font of cell A4 to an unknown font. let st = cell.style;
             st.font.name = "UnknownNotExist";
             st.font.size = 20;
             st.isTextWrapped = true;
             cell.style = st;

-            // Set first column width and fourth row height ws.cells.setColumnWidth(0, 80);
+            // Set the first column width and the fourth row height ws.cells.setColumnWidth(0, 80);
             ws.cells.setRowHeight(3, 60);